 He holds a Bachelor of Arts in Journalism (Broadcast) and a collateral in Pan-African Studies from California State University Northridge.
 He was affectionately nicknamed "Mr. Television" by one of his college instructors.
 A name the instructor still calls him to this day.
 DeJuan also earned an MBA with a specialization in marketing from Ashford University with a perfect GPA.

-DeJuan and his wife, Callie, are the proud parents of their daughter, Sydni.
-They also have a dog named Chewy, who is a Shih Tzu mix.
-When DeJuan is not behind the anchor desk or chasing stories around the Triangle, he likes to travel, golf, watch football (Go San Diego Chargers and USC Trojans!!), try new restaurants, and catch matinee movies.
+DeJuan and his wife have two, beautiful daughters.
+They are also the proud owners of their dog, Chewy.
+When DeJuan is not behind the anchor desk or chasing stories around the Triangle, he likes to travel, golf, watch football (Go San Diego Chargers and USC Trojans!), try new restaurants, and catch matinee movies.

 DeJuan also is a member of the National Association of Black Journalists.